Ros Foundation - Funder Overview

 Success Rates

 With approximately 97-123 grants awarded annually from an unknown number of applications, specific success rate data is not publicly available.
-However, the foundation does accept unsolicited applications and actively makes grants to organizations throughout its service area.
+However, the foundation does accept unsolicited applications and actively makes grants to organisations throughout its service area.

 Reapplication Policy